MiguelGGMM/SIMPLE_CONTRACT_BOT/README.md

 # SIMPLE_CONTRACT_BOT
- Can be used to buy against a DEX of an EVM based blockchain, includes tax limit and honeypot checker
+ Can be used to buy against a DEX of an EVM based blockchain that matches Pancakeswap V2 interfaces, includes tax limit and honeypot checker

 ## Libraries: